 The Young Fives program at the Greendell School is offered to children who are eligible for kindergarten but are not ready to enter kindergarten.
 The program is designed for children who exhibit signs of immaturity or youngness that may prevent them from succeeding in kindergarten and future school years.
-Parents participate one day a week in the classroom and attend monthly discussion sessions in the evening.

 The Young Fives curriculum was designed specifically to prepare young children to be successful in kindergarten in all areas of their development especially focusing in on the social-emotional area.
 During the first five years of life, children’s development can vary greatly.
 Offering students this year as a ‘gift of time’ enables them to enter kindergarten fully ready.
 Children who are age-eligible for Transitional Kindergarten may also enroll in Young Fives.

 - To build confidence